AFGHANISTAN

 1888 with long blade, peculiar to Afghanistan, has Afghan marking on blade and no UK markings at all.
 Blade has a very wide spine similar to some of the UK volunteer models and the edge is completely unsharpened.
 Scabbard has integral chape and frog stud on the locket.

-Locally made 1888 this has a cleaning hole in the hilt, which is not very common and few have been noted, markings are limited to a scratched X on the ricasso - maybe a passing link to the UK bend mark?
-Scabbard on this has had a localised repair carried out at some time in the past.
+Locally made UK1888 this has a cleaning hole in the hilt, which is not very common and few have been noted, markings are limited to a scratched X on the ricasso - maybe a passing link to the UK bend mark?
+Scabbard on this has had a localized repair carried out at some time in the past.
 Although well made it is obviously of lower quality than the UK made examples

 Afghan marked 1888, probably locally made looking at quality, although better than many it still shows very obvious machining marks.
 There is no cleaning hole in the hilt or pommel, but crossguard is marked and there is a distinctive ricasso marking, though not he same marking as reported in Skennerton or seen on other Afghan 88's